Basic Pregnancy Info

 Normal pregnancy is between 38 and 40 weeks long, this is taken from the first day of your last period.
 Although it is very common for pregnancies to go a week or so over this, and only 4% of babies are actually born on their due date!

-Pregnancy is measured in trimesters, and although there is no officially definition of when each starts, but they are generally defined as around 3 months each.
+Pregnancy is measured in trimesters, and although there is no officially agreed definition of when each starts, but they are generally defined around 3 months each.

 THE FIRST TRIMESTER - this is from day 1 through to around week 12.

 Although you may not look pregnant during the first trimester, your body is going through huge changes, as it accommodates a growing baby, who at this stage is called an embryo.

 His heart is beating, eyelids, nose, lips and ears are starting to take shape.
 The baby will develop all of its organs by the end of this trimester, so this is a vital time to ensure you have a healthy diet, including adding an adequate amount of folic acid, in order to help prevent neural tube defects, and stopping smoking (click this link, if you would like some help quitting) and drinking alcohol, if you haven't already managed to stop, before you became pregnant.

 In the first few weeks following conception, your hormone levels change significantly.
 Your uterus/womb, begins to support the growth of the placenta and the baby.
 Your body increases its blood supply to carry oxygen and nutrients to the developing baby, and your heart rate increases.
 Many of your pregnancy symptoms, such as fatigue, morning sickness, headaches, and constipation, start during this phase.